OrisTrack Phase 1 is a phone-on-music-stand feasibility prototype for

 the high degree of individual variation in embouchure function.

-literature-synthesis stage.
-No data collection has begun.
+No formal participant data collection

 Section 03